Big Hawk Chief: Career

+Hawk Chief was also documented to have run from the Pawnee Agency to the Wichita Agency, a distance of 120 mi, in 24 hours.
+When his statement was doubted, he rested for one day and ran back the other direction to prove it, this time doing it in 20 hours while being monitored.
+The performance was almost as impressive as his mile run, as by the 1930s the 24-hour run record was held by Arthur F. H. Newton, who had covered 152 mi at approximately the same pace as Hawk Chief's run (on pace for 126 miles in 20 hours).

 Controversy

-Despite having accounts of his historic run, Hawk Chief is not always credited as having been the first man to run mile in less than four minutes.
+Despite having accounts of his historic run, Hawk Chief is not always regarded as having been the first man to run mile in less than four minutes.
 This honor is often accredited to British athlete Roger Bannister.
 He ran his own sub-four mile at a track meet at Oxford, clocking his time at 3 minutes, 59.4 seconds on May 6, 1954.
-While nobody refutes the fact that he did run a sub-four minute mile, he is almost always accredited as having been the first to do so.
-Over time, the importance and significance of Hawk Chief's run has been forgotten, despite having immortalized accounts of the moment.

 Legacy

-His identity as a Native American, and the ways in which his achievements are ignored, haven largely impacted the involvement of Natives in sports.
+His identity as a Native American, and the ways in which his achievements are ignored, have largely impacted the involvement of Natives in sports.
 Native American athletes are frequently passed over, mostly due to the lack of information accessible on them.

+The Hawk Chief Run, a five-mile race in Pawnee, is held annually in Big Hawk Chief's honor.
+The race had no entry fees and no gendered divisions, with the top three finishers being granted "peace medals" and the last-place finisher being given a lantern.
+Big Hawk Chief's great grandson, Amos Goodfox Jr., was involved in the planning of the event in the 1980s.